oracle/terraform-provider-oci/website/docs/d/dns_records.html.markdown

 * `rdata` - The record's data, as whitespace-delimited tokens in type-specific presentation format.
 All RDATA is normalized and the returned presentation of your RDATA may differ from its initial input.
 For more information about RDATA, see [Supported DNS Resource Record Types](https://docs.cloud.oracle.com/iaas/Content/DNS/Reference/supporteddnsresource.htm)
 * `record_hash` - A unique identifier for the record within its zone.
 * `rrset_version` - The latest version of the record's zone in which its RRSet differs from the preceding version.
-* `rtype` - The canonical name for the record's type, such as A or CNAME.
+* `rtype` - The type of DNS record, such as A or CNAME.
 For more information, see [Resource Record (RR) TYPEs](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4).
 * `ttl` - The Time To Live for the record, in seconds.
+Using a TTL lower than 30 seconds is not recommended.
 * `zone_name_or_id` - The name or OCID of the target zone.